christinalizx/Python-Crawler-Tutorial/README.md

 [try.html] This is the code I wrote.
 And this is what it looks like:
 ![outcome]

-headers can go all the way upto h6.
+Headers can go all the way upto h6.
 As the number grows, the size of the font will be smaller.
 But the font size can be changed through CSS.

+There are a lot more html labels than above, a more concrete version of html sample can be seen in [demo.html].

 <!-- auto references -->
 [try.html]: try.html
 [outcome]: htmloutcome.png
+[demo.html] demo.html